grokify/broken-website/README.md

 It currently generates the following conditions:

-* High latency web pages
+* High latency / low Apdex web pages
 * Error web pages

+It currently includes built-in New Relic Browser monitoring support.

 ## Installation

 ### Heroku Installation

+Retrieve your New Relic application ID and license key.
+For Browser apps, this can be located at the end of the embedded JavaScript.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)